Danny Graves: Major League Baseball

 In his first nine seasons with Cleveland and Cincinnati, Graves compiled a 40–42 record as a pitcher with 406 strikeouts, a 3.89 ERA, and 172 saves in 755.2 innings.
 He is the only player ever to have more than one season in which all his hits were home runs.
 This happened in 2000 and 2001, with one homer each.

 In 2003, Graves was converted into a starter.
 He went 4–14 as a starter in 26 starts.

 In 2004, Graves was again used as a closer.
-On April 16, 2004, Graves gave up a milestone and game tying home run to Sammy Sosa in the bottom of the ninth inning.
-The game ended two pitches later, with Graves allowing a walk off home run to Moisés Alou.
+On April 16, 2004, Graves gave up a milestone and game-tying home run to Sammy Sosa in the bottom of the ninth inning.
+The game ended two pitches later, with Graves allowing a walk-off home run to Moisés Alou.
 Graves went on to save 41 games in the 2004 season.

 The 2005 season did not start well for Graves.
 He struggled, posting a 7.36 ERA through 20 games.
 Fans in Cincinnati took notice and consistently booed Graves, leading up to a May 23 incident when Graves made an obscene hand gesture to a fan that leaned in the dugout after being called a "gook" while getting taken out of the game by Reds manager Dave Miley.
-Graves was quickly released by the Reds after the incident.
+The Reds quickly released Graves after the incident.
 He was later signed as a free agent by the New York Mets on June 11, 2005.

 After putting up a 5.89 ERA with the Mets, he was designated for assignment on August 23, 2005.
-He cleared waivers and was sent to Triple-A Norfolk on August 26, but was called back up to the Mets when rosters expanded.
+He cleared waivers and was sent to Triple-A Norfolk on August 26, but was called back to the Mets when rosters expanded.
 Graves was 0–2 with an 18.00 ERA in five games with Norfolk.